buildbuddy-io/buildbuddy/website/blog/how-bazel-5-0-makes-your-builds-faster.md

 ## And more...

-Bazel 5.0 includes many additional changes that improve it's reliability and performance.
+Bazel 5.0 includes many additional changes that improve its reliability and performance.
 To dig a little deeper,
 be sure to check out our [What's New in Bazel 5.0][bazel_5_0] post.